sailorproject/sailor/docs/manual_model_module.md

     local u = User:find_by_attributes( { name = 'Carolina', age = 42 } )

 ####model:find_by_id( id )
-(The alue passed will be escaped) Finds one object with the given id.
+(The value passed will be escaped) Finds one object with the given id.
 Returns the object found or nil.

  * id: string or number.
 The id that will be compared to whatever attribute name that is set on your model as db.key.